algorandfoundation/algokit-cli/docs/cli/index.md

 ### -o, --output <output>
-Path to the output file
+Path to the output file.
+The following tokens can be used to substitute into the output path: %name%, %parent_dir%

 ### --language <language>